CosAnca/nucleum/README.md

 Robust templating with [Pug](https://pugjs.org/api/getting-started.html).

 #### `dataFunction`
 [gulp-data](https://github.com/colynb/gulp-data) `dataFunction` used provide data to templates.
-Defaults to reading a in a global JSON, specified by the `dataFile` option.
+Defaults to reading in a global JSON, specified by the `dataFile` option.

 #### `dataFile`
 A path to a JSON file containing data to use in your Nunjucks templates via [`gulp-data`](https://github.com/colynb/gulp-data).